ABOUT THE DNP What does this degree qualify me to do?

 Each academic unit will typically run for a 12- week period.
 Students will attend classes via a password-protected online course management system.
 An asynchronous format is utilized in most courses, but BS-DNP students may be required to participate in some synchronized sessions.
 Asynchronous means that students can access courses whatever time of day they wish.
 Students are expected to participate in online discussions and complete coursework by assigned deadlines.
 Some courses in the BS-DNP program will require proctored exams.

 How long does it take to complete the degree?

 The length of time to complete the degree will depend on the education level of the student upon entering the program and whether they take classes on a full- or part-time basis.
-The total time taken to complete the proposed doctoral degree may not exceed 6years for Post-Master’s students and 8 years for BS-DNP students.
+The total time taken to complete the proposed doctoral degree may not exceed 6 years for MS-DNP students and 8 years for BS-DNP students.